Fountain Valley, California Therapists

 Fountain Valley, California was originally covered with swamps.
-Once early settlers began to utilize drainage canals to drain the land, the pioneers could grow crops and graze cattle on the fertile area.
+Once early settlers began to utilize drainage canals to drain the land, the pioneers could grow crops and graze cattle in the fertile area.
 In 1957, Fountain Valley became an official city residing in Orange County.
 Today, the city bustles with recreational events and community service to continue to progress residential life.
-From swim schedules to senior services, the leaders of the city seek to improve quality of life for every person living in Fountain Valley.
+From swim schedules to senior services, the leaders of the city seek to improve the quality of life for every person living in Fountain Valley.

-Mental health struggles penetrate the city, yet a surface level view of the area portrays a thriving and fun place.
+Mental health struggles penetrate the city, yet a surface-level view of the area portrays a thriving and fun place.

-The statistical make-up of the city sets the foundation for an understanding of the mental health concerns that the city battles.
+The statistical makeup of the city sets the foundation for an understanding of the mental health concerns that the city battles.
 The population is just over 56,000 people with about 6,200 people per square mile.
 The median age is slightly higher than usual for a city of this size at approximately 44 years old.
 The racial distribution of the city, the opportunity gaps, living costs, and crime contribute to mental illnesses and a need for a solution to the emotional difficulties.

 Racial differences reflect differences in mental health struggles and needs.
 Fountain Valley is approximately 45 percent white, 35 percent Asian, and 16 percent Hispanic:

-- Over 13 percent of Asian-Americans or Pacific Islanders were diagnosed with a mental illness in the past year.
+- Over 13 percent of Asian Americans or Pacific Islanders were diagnosed with a mental illness in the past year.

 - Counselors often lack cultural competence with the Asian population, resulting in misdiagnosis and inadequate treatment.